 More than controversial, some alternative skin lightening methods can be dangerous.
 In particular, do be wary of cosmetic products that promise exaggerated or miraculous results, as recommended by the Health Sciences Authority with some recent high profile cases of illegal cosmetics.
 Such products when purchased from unfamiliar sources may be prohibited, for example due to the dangerously high levels of mercury.
 This toxic heavy metal is in fact prohibited as an ingredient in skincare formulations as it can cause rash, skin discolouration and blotching.
 Chronic exposure to mercury may also cause damage to kidneys, digestive and nervous systems.

 Another controversial method would be skin lightening creams containing ingredients such as hydroquinone and retinoids (tretinoin), which which can cause serious adverse reactions.
 While these substances may be commonly used in a dermatologist’s office as treatment for skin conditions, the potency requires it to be prescribed only by an accredited medical professional under strict medical supervision.

 Other means of skin lightening such as intravenous glutathione treatments (injection) can be unsafe.
 Glutathione is an antioxidant naturally found in our cells and has skin-lightening abilities by converting melanin to a lighter color and cause reduction of melanin production as a whole.
 As with any treatments involving direct delivery to the bloodstream, additional caution should be exercised in consultation with an accredited medical professional.
 While glutathione has been proven safe for oral and topical treatments, we cannot say the same when it is injected into the bloodstream, given the inadequate safety data presently.
 Serious skin disorders, kidney dysfunction and thyroid function impairment have been reported in some cases.

-SHOP THE STORYTags: Brightening / Lightening, Pigmentation, Skincare
+SHOP THE STORYTags: ~All Topics, Brightening / Lightening, Pigmentation, Skincare